mobxjs/mobx/docs/react/react-integration.md

         []
     )

-    // effect to set up a timer
-    // (this one is just here for demo purposes) useEffect(() => {
+    // Effect to set up a timer, only for demo purposes. useEffect(() => {
         const handle = setInterval(() => timer.increaseTimer, 1000)
         return () => {